blepping/comfyui_jankdiffusehigh/README.md

 * `highres_sigmas`: Sigmas used for everything other than the initial reference image. **Note**: Should be around 0.3-0.5 denoise.
 You won't get good results connecting something like `KarrasScheduler` here without splitting the sigmas.
 * `sampler`: Default sampler used for steps.
 If not specified the sampler will default to non-ancestral Euler.
 * `reference_image_opt`: Optional: Image used for the initial pass.
-If not connected, a low-res initial reference will be generated using the schedule from the normal sigmas (i.e. the sigmas attached to `SamplerCustom`).
+If not connected, a low-res initial reference will be generated using the schedule from the normal sigmas (i.e. the sigmas attached to `SamplerCustom` or whatever actual sampler node you're using).
 * `guidance_sampler_opt`: Optional: Sampler used for guidance steps.
 If not specified, will fallback to the base sampler.
 Note: The sampler is called on individual steps, samplers that keep history will not work well here.
 * `reference_sampler_opt`: Optional: Sampler used to generate the initial low-resolution reference.
 Only used if reference_image_opt is not connected.
 * `vae_opt`: Optional when vae_mode is set to `taesd`, otherwise this is the VAE that will be used for encoding/decoding images.
 If using TAESD, you will require the corresponding encoder (which I believe ComfyUI does not install by default).
 TAESD models available here: https://github.com/madebyollin/taesd
 * `upscale_model_opt`: Optional: Model used for upscaling.
 When not attached, simple image scaling will be used.
-Regardless, the image will be scaled to match the size expected based on scale_factor.
+Regardless, the image will be scaled to match the size expected based on `scale_factor`.
 For example, if you use scale_factor 2 and a 4x upscale model, the image will get scaled down after the upscale model runs.
 * `yaml_parameters`: Optional: Allows specifying custom parameters via YAML.
 You can also override any of the normal parameters by key.
 This input can be converted into a multiline text widget.
 Note: When specifying paramaters this way, there is very little error checking.
 See below for some information about advanced parameters.

 #### Parameters